DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: Case Studies

 \section{Case Studies}

 We present three applications of DSLean in the form of Lean automation tactics.
 Each of the examples below utilizes an external solver program to search for solutions to a relevant Lean problem; they were implemented primarily using DSLean, with some additional Lean scripting to register them as tactics.
+Each tactic requires its relevant solver to be installed to find new proofs; however, proofs do not rely on the solvers once generated, and can be imported and reused by other users once built.